How to organize your marriage at the wedding hall in Tbilisi?

 What would I need to marry at the Public Service Hall in Georgia?

-Before you decide to get right to it, you have to make sure that you can provide all the necessary requirements.
+Before you decide to get right to it, you have to make sure that you can provide all the necessary requirements and to go through a legal checklist.
 This is to avoid having to go only to be told you would be needing more documents.

 Now the main document that you need would be your passport.
 However, since you are in Tbilisi, you have to abide by their laws and regulations.
 This means that first, you would need to have your passport translated in a notary.
 Second, that you follow their laws in marriage such as having divorce papers if you’re divorced.
 If you plan to involve your kids, that would also require additional paperwork.